LaydenLab/NvashA_scRNAseq/README.md

-# NvashA_scRNAseq
-Single-cell RNAseq analysis of Nematostella vectensis gastrula through late planula developmental stages and NvashA+ subsetting and neuronal trajectories
+# NvashA scRNA-seq Analysis (Nematostella vectensis)

+This repository contains the full analysis pipeline for single-cell RNA-seq datasets generated across early developmental stages of Nematostella vectensis, with a focus on NvashA-expressing neuronal populations and lineage trajectories.

+All analyses were performed in R/R Studio.

+---